yearn/yearn-devdocs/docs/getting-started/products/yprisma/overview.md

 ## How do I obtain yPRISMA?

-There are many ways to get yPRISMA, visit yprisma.yearn.fi to:
+There are many ways to get yPRISMA:

 - Claim your PRISMA airdrop directly to yPRISMA
 - Claim your emissions directly from yPRISMA from prismafinance.com